Please feel free to use the images above to circulate on social media / with your networks.

 Police have been arresting migrant sex workers over and again, labelling them “persistent offenders”, claiming that their presence in the UK is “not conducive to the public good” and using this to deport them or to deny them British citizenship.
 This makes it especially important to fight every charge and not to plead guilty to anything you didn’t do.
 If you are threatened with removal on the grounds of your criminal record you have the right to appeal.
 You can make the case that you are not a threat to “public order” and that removal would violate your human rights, in particular your right to a private and family life.
 If you are excluded, that is, prevented from entering the UK you still have the right to appeal but have to do it from your home country.

 DEPORTATION FOLLOWING PRISON:

 If your conviction resulted in a prison sentence of over 12 months, the Home Office has greater powers to remove you.
-You have the right to appeal on human rights grounds, in particular your right to a private and family life.
+You have the right to appeal on human rights grounds, in particular based on your right to a private and family life.

 APPLYING FOR SETTLED STATUS:

 The deadline for EU citizens to apply for “UK immigration status” has passed but you can make a late application if you have a good reason like medical grounds or are vulnerable, isolated and don’t have digital skills.
 If you haven’t got status as a EU citizen and immigration stops you, they are supposed to give you 28 days to apply.

 Most people think of trafficking as bringing someone here by force and coercing them to work.
 In fact, anyone who helps a sex worker travel who is then “exploited” can be prosecuted for trafficking as prostitution is treated differently from other work — as fundamentally exploitative.
 Sex workers have fought these charges and helped others escape from violence, but the laws make this hard.